Raddames-Tonui/java/taskk16-asymmetric-encryption/README.md

 * A **public key**: Used for encryption and signature verification.
 * A **private key**: Used for decryption and signing.

+### 🗝️ Super Simple Rule:

+    Encrypt = use Public key
+    Decrypt = use Private key
+    Sign = use Private key
+    Verify = use Public key

 This allows secure communication and digital verification without having to share private keys.

 ## ✍️ What Are Digital Signatures?